 If you have a long-term goal in mind, such as working in a specific department or setting, it’s worth planning your studies around that.
 There aren’t many jobs open to individuals who only have an LPN certificate, so you’ll most likely want to enroll on an ASN or BSN qualification after passing the NCLEX-PN.

 From there, you can consider a variety of specialisms such as neonatal, pediatrics, ICU, informatics, management or even nursing education.

 You can find information about the courses you need from most nursing colleges or universities, as well as your state’s licensing board.
-The Rasmussen College, for example, offers a variety of nursing-related courses and also has a wealth of information available about career prospects and pathways.
+Rasmussen University, for example, offers a variety of nursing-related courses and also has a wealth of information available about career prospects and pathways.

 Remember that you’re not locked into any one particular pathway or specialization.
 Many nurses change focus several times throughout their career based on their interests and life circumstances.
 A young nurse may love the busy nature of the emergency room, for example, but wish to move into consulting for informatics later in life.

 The steps for enrolling on an LPN certificate are fairly simple.
 The entry requirements are typically low, requiring a GED or high school diploma.
 The course consists of practical work and coursework combined with some classroom study, preparing the student for the day-to-day tasks associated with nursing.

 After the LPN is completed, the would-be nurse is required to sit a licensing exam.